kelset/kelset.github.io/README.md

 - created repo, published via GitHubPages ⛴
 - I've finally decided to get a domain.
 I've used NameCheap & Netlify 👨‍🍳👌
+- finally moved away from pure HTML5 to NextJs & Typescript